 For reasons explained in the 2014 Fish and Wildlife Program itself, the program was not an appropriate venue to consider and address the effects on the environment and on fish and wildlife associated with the region's boom in renewable resource development.
-To a certain extent these effects are within the considerations required of the Council in the power plan, as described above.
+These effects are within the considerations required of the Council in the power plan, however, as described above.
 The issue is whether there is more that the Council can do in the power plan to assess and address these effects other than to quantify the environmental compliance resource costs for an appropriate cost-effectiveness comparison in shaping the resource strategy.
-Commenters on this topic from state and federal energy agencies, utilities, and energy conservation groups took a stance opposite to the fish and wildlife agencies and tribes, recommending the Council not get involved and commenting that existing siting agencies, laws, regulations, and procedures are sufficient to address these effects.
+Commenters on this topic (in response to an issue paper released by the Council) from state and federal energy agencies, utilities, and energy conservation groups took a stance opposite to the fish and wildlife agencies and tribes, recommending the Council not get involved and commenting that existing siting agencies, laws, regulations, and procedures are sufficient to address these effects.
 In this context, the Council considered the effects of renewable energy and transmission development on fish and wildlife and habitat in this power plan by: